ZEROM22/rsschool-cv/cv.md

 * Incident resolution

 **My pet projects:**
-- Chat room creation function (design copied from Persona 5 video game): https://persona-chat.herokuapp.com
+- Chat room creation function (design copied from Persona 5 video game):<br>
+https://persona-chat.herokuapp.com
-- Payment form with validation on the client and server side with saving in mongo atlas (cloud database): https://payment-page.herokuapp.com
+- Payment form with validation on the client and server side with saving in mongo atlas (cloud database):<br>
+https://payment-page.herokuapp.com
-- List of video games for the current year with sorting and filters, RESTful backend, using 3rd party API: https://gamelist-current-year.herokuapp.com
+- List of video games for the current year with sorting and filters, RESTful backend, using 3rd party API:<br>
+https://gamelist-current-year.herokuapp.com
-- Calendar with the ability to add / remove events for the required period of time (test task for a vacancy) https://calendar-uchi.herokuapp.com
+- Calendar with the ability to add / remove events for the required period of time (test task for a vacancy):<br>
+https://calendar-uchi.herokuapp.com
 - SPA application on React, completed tasks are stored in branches, in each of which new functionality was added.
-Assignment for the course “Immersion in React” from Y_LAB University https://github.com/ZEROM22/react-webinar-2
+Assignment for the course “Immersion in React” from Y_LAB University:<br>
+https://github.com/ZEROM22/react-webinar-2

 ---